ContinuousEngineeringProject/ce-lib/SECURITY.md

 ## Vulnerabilities in Apps

-Whilst the Continuous Engineering Project team is not responsible for the quality of third party apps, please still use the above reporting mechanism and we will co-ordinate with the app developer to ensure a fix in a secure maner.
+Whilst the Continuous Engineering Project team is not responsible for the quality of third party apps, please still use the above reporting mechanism and we will co-ordinate with the app developer to ensure a fix in a secure manner.
+-->